DEPI-DevOps/Materials/Topic 5 (Operations and Monitoring)/README.md

 ## Task

-- Write K8s manifests to deploy your application in Minikube.
+- Write K8s manifests to deploy your application in Minikube (deployment, service, namespace, ingress, roles).

 - Deploy monitoring and visualization stack with Prometheus and Grafana for your application in K8s.
 - Create a helm chart from the previously-created manifests.